How to Open a Marijuana Dispensary in Vermont

 Are the Laws Similar in All Vermont Cities?

-No. The laws give broad discretion to municipalities to enact zoning ordinances that determine the manner of dispensary operations.
-The city of Killington, for instance, is looking into completely banning opening of medical cannabis dispensaries in the city.
-It’s thus very imperative that you know the local laws prior to starting a cannabis business.
+The laws give broad discretion to municipalities to enact zoning ordinances that determine the manner of dispensary operations.
+Cities can choose to opt in or opt out of cannabis retail sales.
+Over 70 Vermont cities have opted-in, including Burlington and Middlebury.
+You must know the local laws before starting a cannabis business.

 - Marijuana Business: Licenses, Permits, and Planning